litespeedtech/lscache-drupal/README.md

 * Use the search box to search for a module.
 * Check the checkbox next to LiteSpeed Cache.
 * Click Install.
+* Turn on LiteSpeed Cache in Module Settings.

 Configurations